Honors and Undergraduate Research

 - Additional honors points to bring the total to 30 points

 - Maintain 3.25 GPA in Honors coursework and 3.5 GPA overall.

 - Practical Application: Complete an Honors Capstone experience.

 The University Honors Program works with academic departments across the university to ensure that appropriate Honors courses are offered.
 Honors courses have limited enrollment and encourage participatory learning.
-In Honors classrooms, students work closely with many of the University’s most acclaimed faculty.
 Material in Honors courses is intended to provide increased breadth, depth, and complexity, not simply more work or greater difficulty.
 Honors classes may be special sections of regularly offered courses or courses developed specifically for Honors Students.
 Students are encouraged to visit regularly with University Honors Program advisors to ensure that their course selection meets Honors Fellows curriculum requirements, as they would confer with a departmental advisor to ensure degree requirements are met.

 Honors Students are afforded other avenues to earn Honors credit in addition to regularly offered Honors courses.
 Honors Students may contract for Honors credit or take graduate courses that count toward undergraduate degree requirements.
 Honors Students should consult with University Honors Program advisors about these opportunities.

 To remain in the Honors Fellows curriculum, Honors Students must:

 - Maintain a 3.5 cumulative GPA,

 - Maintain a 3.25 GPA in honors coursework,

 - Make progress toward curriculum requirements by taking at least 6 Honors credits per year,

 - Fulfill annual co-curricular participation requirements,

 - Freshmen: Live in Honors Housing Community (or obtain a waiver) and participate in the Living Learning Program course (UGST 181 Honors Family Meeting), and

 - All: Prepare or update an ePortfolio on an annual basis.